Tommy Edman Player Props: Cardinals vs. Astros

-Tommy Edman -- with a slugging percentage of .455 in his past 10 games, including one home run -- will be in action for the St. Louis Cardinals against the Houston Astros, with Cristian Javier on the hill, on June 28 at 7:45 PM ET.
+On Thursday, Tommy Edman (.344 slugging percentage in past 10 games, with zero homers) and the St. Louis Cardinals face the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Astros.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Tommy Edman Game Info & Props vs. the Astros